oroinc/documentation/user/back-office/products/master-catalog/import-categories.rst

 Import Master Catalog Categories Information
 --------------------------------------------

+.. hint:: This section is a part of the :ref:`Data Import <concept-guide-data-import>` concept guide topic that provides guidelines on import operations in Oro applications.

 You can import the bulk details of updated or processed master catalog categories information in the .csv format following the steps below.

 1. In the main menu, navigate to **Products > Master Catalog**.
 2. Click **Import File** on the top right.
 3. In the **Import** dialog, click **Choose File** and select the .csv file you have prepared.

+.. note:: Ensure that your .csv file is saved in the Unicode (UTF-8) encoding.
+Otherwise, the content of the file can be rendered improperly.

 4. Click **Validate** to check your import results.
 If there are any *Records with errors*, fix them in the .csv file before starting the import.
 5. After successful validation, click **Import File**.
 6. Click **Cancel** to decline the import.